benaziziasmae/School_District_Analysis/README.md

   **3- How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**

 Thomas High School's performance decreased compared to the other schools however, it is not one of the lowest performing schools.
+Thomas High School for both after and before doing the chages remain among the top ranked schools.

-- Average Math Score and Average Reading scores dropped to 23-25.
+Howerver, the avverage Math Score and Average Reading scores dropped a bit, which impacted the % overall Passing which dropped from 90.94% to 90.63%.
-- % Passing Students for Math and Reading dropped to almost 27%.
-- % Overall passing students dropped to almost 25%.

  *After top and bottom summary*